YesVladess/YesVladess/README.md

 ## I'm Vladislav Kononenko

 ### About me:
-I am a passionate and devoted mobile developer on my way to becoming <senior iOS engineer> 🚀
+I am a passionate and devoted mobile developer on my way to becoming **enior iOS engineer** 🚀

-My main platform is iOS, but im exploring another platforms, such as MacOS and WatchOS.
+My main platform is iOS, but i got great interest in exploring another platforms in Apple ecosystem, such as MacOS and WatchOS.

-My current job is focused on developing iOS SDK, which can provide other developers and companies abiblity to integrate messaging, calls, videoconfs in their apps easily.
+My current job is focused on developing iOS SDK, which can provide other developers and companies ability to integrate messaging/calls/videoconfs in their apps easily.

 I also worked in PSB, where i developed an online banking app + 3 years in test automation.
 Tests are important 🤖